spudlyo/public/git.md

     /dev/stdin: VAX COFF executable - version 19790
     Nope.

-Neither `file` or `gunzip` no quite what to make of it.
-I happen to know that it's a `zlib` stream.
+Neither `file` or `gunzip` know quite what to make of it.
+I happen to know that it's a zlib stream.
 The program `pigz` can deal with these.

 ```shell
 cat .git/objects/05/d5390cf537efeab95b0e80c987b83fc855bca0 | pigz -d | hexdump -C